 Psychotherapy is the recommended treatment for DS.
-Psychotherapy refers to a group of ‘talking’ treatments.
-Mental health professionals, including psychiatrists and psychologists, are trained to give it.
+Psychotherapy refers to a group of ‘talking’ treatments given by mental health professionals such as psychiatrists and psychologists.

 CBT can take several months or longer as it may take time for you to feel comfortable talking about your experiences and feelings.

 Living with dissociative seizures